Here is a list of frequently asked questions about Phoebe’s Skilled Nursing facilities:

 A. Yes, we strongly encourage individuals to have an application on file long before they need to be admitted.
-Click here if you would like to fill out an on-line admissions form.
-Pre-admission can speed up the admissions process should the need arise.
+Contact admissions to receive a pre-admission form, which can speed up the admissions process should the need arise.

 Q. What are the accommodations?

-A. In most instances, your furnishings will include a bed, dresser, bedside table and chair.
+A. In most instances, your furnishings will include a bed, dresser, bedside table, and chair.
 A closet and bed linens will be provided.
 You may bring your own personal belongings as space permits.
-Televisions are not provided in all rooms but residents can bring their own.
+Televisions are not provided in all rooms but residents may bring their own.

 Q. Will I have a roommate?